mjordan/riprap/README.md

 ## Current status

-Riprap is still in early development, but all the major functional components are working using test/sample data.
+Riprap is still in early development, but all the major functional components are working using test/sample data and the mock Fedora repository endpoint (see below).
 Riprap is not yet ready for production but will be by December 2018.

 ## Requirements